 What is your expected result if your alternate hypothesis is correct?

-How many MnMs should the subject taste during the experiment?
-Are more MnMs tasted more likely to make you believe the results?
+How many M&Ms should the subject taste during the experiment?
+Are more M&Ms tasted more likely to make you believe the results?

-A subject identified the color of the MnM (brown or not brown) correctly 60%.
-A second subject, using the same experimental conditions, correctly identifies the color of 80% of the MnMs.
-Which do you believe more; ie, Of these two results, which one would give you greater confidence that your alternate hypothesis is correct?
+A subject identified the color of the M&M (brown or not brown) correctly 60%.
+A second subject, using the same experimental conditions, correctly identifies the color of 80% of the M&Ms. Which do you believe more; ie, Of these two results, which one would give you greater confidence that your alternate hypothesis is correct?
 Why?

-In one experiment, one subject correctly identifies 70% of tasted MnMs.
+In one experiment, one subject correctly identifies 70% of tasted M&Ms.

 Does this support your alternate hypothesis?

 You decide to repeat the experiment with the same subject again.
-Now he correctly identifies only 50% of MnMs?
+Now (s)he correctly identifies only 50% of M&Ms?
 Does this make you more or less confident of your results?

-Another group in your class now reports that they found that someone in that group correctly identifies 75% of MnMs.
-Does this make you more or less confident of your results?
+Another group in your class now reports that they found that someone in that group correctly identifies 75% of M&Ms. Does this make you more or less confident of your results?

 Put all these answers together.
 What factors determines how much you believe/ are confident that the results from an experiment are real and not simply a fluke?